uc-kokengna/AnxietyKnot/AnxietyKnot/README.md

 ### Warning:

 - Install Node.js on your personal machine (this allows us to run our server)
-- Before you start the applicaiton, you will need to run 'npm install' to download all the required dependencies
+- Before you start the application, you will need to run 'npm install' to download all the required dependencies

 ## Front-End Guide